 This map type builds on all the principles of the point map but adds a second dimension: size.
 Here the symbols on top of the map are scaled based on a numeric value.

-This map shows the location of all the mass shootings registered in the US between 2009 and 2022.
+This map shows the location of all the mass shootings registered in the US between 2009 and 2023 so far.
 Every dot is an incident.
 In this view, you might be able to estimate which states have the most number of shootings — California, Texas, and Florida — but there isn't a clear narrative.

 Adding color categories to the dots provides an even deeper view of the gun issue in America: while most incidents were carried out by non-prohibited shooters, over one hundred were carried out by prohibited shooters or in-review ones.